-Finding the right eyeliner for your everyday needs can be a challenge.
-On one hand, you want one that doesn’t smudge but also one that you can remove easily after a long day.
-The good news?
-You don’t need to spend a lot of money to end up with a quality eyeliner.
-However, because there are dozens of drugstore options on the market, it can be tough to know where to start—which is why we made it our mission to provide you with all the information you need to help you choose the right one for your needs and budget.
+Finding the right eyeliner for your everyday needs can be a challenge—you want one that doesn’t smudge but also one that you can remove easily after a long day.
+However, because there are dozens of great drugstore options on the market, it can be tough to know where to start—which is why we made it our mission to provide you with all the information you need to help you choose.

 We spent 84 hours researching drugstore eyeliners, interviewing experts, and testing some options at home.
 Each liner was scored on a scale of one to five based on different tests that assessed pigment, dry time, ease of removal, and most importantly, wear.